 While the Internet has brought the end for cold calling as we know it, the Internet is also the beginning of the following new alternative marketing strategies.

 Cold Calling Killers, Part II: FCC TCPA Rules

 On October 16, 2013, new FCC (Federal Communications Commission) TCPA (Telephone Consumer Protection Act) rules went into effect that will kill off cold calling by phone and text messaging.
-Basically, the new FCC TCPA rules specify the following:
+Basically, the new FCC TCPA rules (article from Klein, Moynihan, Turco LLP) specify the following:

 - "Unambiguous prior written consent" must be obtained prior to making any telemarketing calls or text messages.
 Calls that are auto-dialed or use software to bring up phone numbers, or are "robo" pre-recorded calls, are specifically targeted in the rules.

 - Being on the telemarketing list cannot be a condition of purchase.

 - The consumer must specify the number at which these telemarketing calls will be allowed.
 In other words, a web or paper consent form cannot pre-fill a phone number.

 - The "prior business relationship" exemption no longer applies.
 Telemarketers used to be able to justify these calls by stating that the consumer had done business with them.